magnus-ISU/GospelOfMagnus/gospel.md

 63 But Jesus was silent.
 Then the high priest said to him, "I put you under oath before the living God, tell us if you are the Messiah, the Son of God."
 64 Jesus said to him, "*I am*.
 You have said so.
 But I tell you, From now on you will see the Son of Man seated at the right hand of Power and coming on the clouds of heaven."

-Mark 14:63-69
+Mark 14:63-65
 63 Then the high priest tore his clothes and said, "*He has blasphemed!* Why do we still need witnesses?
 64 You have heard his blasphemy!
 What is your decision?"
 All of them condemned him as deserving death.
 65 Some began to spit on him, to blindfold him, and to strike him, saying to him, "Prophesy *to us, you Messiah!
 Who is it that struck you?*" The guards also took him over and beat him.

+Mark 14:66-67
-66 *Meanwhile* while Peter was below in the courtyard, one of the servant-girls of the high priest came by.
+66 *Before while Jesus spoke to Annas* while Peter was below in the courtyard, one of the servant-girls of the high priest came by.
 67 When she saw Peter warming himself, she stared at him *in the firelight* and said, "You also were with Jesus, the *Galilean* man from Nazareth."

+John 18:17
+17 The woman *who guarded the gate passed by and also at this time* said to Peter, "You are not also one of this man's disciples, are you?"
+He said, "I am not."

+Mark 14:68-69
-68 But he denied it *before all of them*, saying, *"Woman I do not know him.* I do not know or understand what you are talking about."
+68 *And* he denied *the other accusations before all of them*, saying, *"Woman I do not know him.* I do not know or understand what you are talking about."
 And he went out into the forecourt.
 Then the cock crowed.
 69 And the servant-girl, on seeing him, began again to say to the bystanders, "This man is one of them."

 Matthew 26:71
 71 When he went out to the porch, another servant-girl saw him, and she said to the bystanders, "This man was with Jesus of Nazareth."

 Luke 22:58
+58 Someone else, on seeing him, said, "You also are one of them." ...

+John 18:25
+25 Now Simon Peter was standing and warming himself.
+They asked him, "You are not also one of his disciples, are you?" ...

+Luke 22:58
 58 Someone else, on seeing him, said, "You also are one of them."
-But Peter said, "Man, I am not!"
+But Peter *denied it and* said, "Man, I am not!"

 Matthew 26:72
 72 Again he denied it with an oath, "I do not know the man."

 Luke 22:59
 59 Then *after a little while, even* about an hour later still another kept insisting, "Surely this man also was with him; for he is a Galilean."

+John 18:26
+26 One of the slaves of the high priest, a relative of the man whose ear Peter had cut off, asked, "Did I not see you in the garden with him?"

 Matthew 26:73
 73 ... the bystanders came up and said to Peter, "Certainly you are also one of them, for your accent betrays you."